RadhikaDeshpande1010/HackerRank-SQL-BrainTeasers/Basic Select/Weather Observation Station 5.md

 Note
 You can write two separate queries to get the desired output.
 It need not be a single query.

-For example, if there are three records in the table with CITY values 'New York', 'New York', 'Bengalaru', there are 2 different city names: 'New York' and 'Bengalaru'.
-The query returns , because because total number of records - number of unique city namess = 3 - 2 = 1.

 **Solution**
 ```sql
 SELECT * FROM (SELECT DISTINCT city, LENGTH(city) FROM station ORDER BY LENGTH(city) ASC, city ASC) WHERE ROWNUM = 1